| October 1, 2012 through December 31, 2012

 Establishments or firms that recall products are expected to provide notification to their consignees concerning the recalled product and to request that customers review inventory records and segregate, hold, or destroy product.
-When recalled product has already shipped or sold, establishments are to retrieve and control the product, prevent further distribution, and contact their consignees and have them retrieve and control product that is part of a recall.
+When recalled product has already been shipped or sold, establishments are to retrieve and control the product, prevent further distribution, and contact their consignees and have them retrieve and control product that is part of a recall.
 FSIS program personnel verify that the recalling firm has been diligent and successful in notifying and advising the consignees of the need to retrieve and control recalled product so that it is no longer available to consumers.

 In situations in which FSIS determines that the establishment or firm operating in commerce has not taken responsibility to remove or control adulterated, misbranded, or other unsafe product in commerce or to advise its consignees of product that is subject to recall, it may issue prohibited activity warning notices to the establishment or firm.
 FSIS issues prohibited activity notices for the following: